Security part 1 - Email sign-in

 Option 2: Use a strong and separate password

 If you have turned on two-step verification for your email, skip this section.
-We can set up a secure password manager, before you set a new email password.
+We can set up a secure password manager first, and then set a new email password.

 If your email is not protected by two-step verification, we should think about your password now.